robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

 #### Introduction

-This project is the 2nd programming assignment of the Web Search Engine class for Fall 2015 Semester at Polytechnic School of Engineering, NYU.
+This project is the 2nd programming assignment of the Web Search Engine class for Fall 2015 Semester at Tandon School of Engineering, NYU.

 The project is about building an inverted index generator based on web crawled data.

 There are two set of web crawled data: NZ dataset and the CommonCrawl dataset.
 The NZ dataset is with a few million web pages crawled a few years ago for all the New Zealand websites.
 The CommonCrawl dataset is humongous.
 For the subset of July 2015 data it's a few dozen TB in crawled data.
-For this assignment, we select 0.2% of the July 2015 CommonCrawl data for inverted index generation.
-It is about 70 * 50000 = 3.5 million pages with about 70 * 150MB = 10.5GB compressed crawled data.
+For this assignment, we select 0.25% of the July 2015 CommonCrawl data for inverted index generation.
+It is about 80 * 50000 = 4 million pages with about 80 * 150MB = 12GB compressed crawled data.

 This document describes the design of the inverted index builder.